ena-infrastructure/specifications/ena-oauth2-authn-bp.md

     App->>+API: Make API call<br />Access token included API->>-App: API Response
-    Note over App: The application has now<br />obtained the requested resource<br />from the protected resource
+    Note over App: The application has now<br />obtained the requested resource<br />from the API
 ```

 <a name="client-provides-identity-assertion"></a>
-## 4. Client Provides Identity Assertion
+### 2.3.
+Client Provides Identity Assertion

 Another method is for the web application itself to provide an identity assertion to the authorization server.
 In this model, the user authenticates to the web application first.
 The web application then issues a signed assertion, typically in the form of a SAML assertion, OpenID Connect ID token, or a token issued by an external identity provider, that is presented to the authorization server as proof of the user’s identity.